nimble-dev/nimbleHMC/joss/paper/paper.md

 produced, and applicability.

 Hamiltonian Monte Carlo
-[HMC; @brooks2011handbook] sampling is one such technique, applicable to continuous-valued parameters, which uses the gradients to generate large transitions in parameter space.
+[HMC; @neal2011mcmc] sampling is one such technique, applicable to continuous-valued parameters, which uses gradients to generate large transitions in parameter space.
 The resulting samples have low autocorrelation, and therefore have high information content, relative for example to an equal-length sequence of highly autocorrelated samples.
 The No-U-Turn (NUTS) variety of HMC sampling